edwardhuerta/infinity/README.md

+This is an attempt to merge the forked infinity adapter and the DataBinding adapter from google ui toolkit devs.

 # infinity

 Tiny library with ability to provide support for infinite paginated scrolling in `RecyclerView`.
 It is able to show loading & try again layout at the bottom of the list.